Mold & Indoor Air Quality Testing

 Hiring A Professional Mold Inspector

 The mold inspection will include a complete visual examination and the careful collection of air samples, tape samples, swab samples, and lab analysis of samples.
 If mold is present, the inspector should provide a written evaluation describing the mold type, locations, levels, and give recommendations for correction or prevention.

 C.M.
-Burrows Inc. is a New Jersey AHERA Asbestos inspection company that provides asbestos inspections, asbestos surveys for Pre-demolition, and asbestos sampling throughout the state of New Jersey and helps homeowners, contractors, and Building owners determine if asbestos is present.
+Burrows Inc. is a New Jersey AHERA Asbestos inspection company that provides asbestos inspections, asbestos surveys for Pre-demolition, asbestos bulk sampling, asbestos air testing, and asbestos air monitoring throughout the state of New Jersey and helps homeowners, contractors, and Building owners determine if asbestos is present.
 The inspection will include a complete visual examination for asbestos containing materials, the careful collection of ACM, and lab analysis of ACM samples.
 This will especially help prior to renovation or construction activities that disturb suspect asbestos.
 Following the asbestos survey C.M.
 Burrows will provide a comprehensive report with findings that include locations, sample results, and quantities of all asbestos containing material.

 The State of New Jersey’s Department of Community Affairs (DCA) administers/enforces asbestos regulations in the state through the Uniform Construction Code.
 In January 2012, the DCA issued a directive to all local building code officials within the state not to issue a demolition permit without the completion and documentation of an asbestos pre-demolition survey.
 This is applicable to both residential and commercial structures.